ProjectLighthouseCAU/.github/profile/README.md

 ## Client SDKs

-Build Lighthouse apps and games in your language of choice:
+Build Lighthouse apps and games in your language of choice.

 <div align="center">
   <table>